ChenggongWang/3bcm_with_PINN/README.md

 - learn climate parameters (e.g. climate feedbacks, ocean heat uptake rate and efficacy)
 - predict outside the data range.

 The figure below summarize the resluts.
-The NN
+We train the PINN with data in year 0-150 and function in year 0-250.
+Solid lines are the output values in year 0-400 from PINN.

 ![image](https://user-images.githubusercontent.com/61756907/150723100-61001d3e-f624-4f46-8980-020753ccaddf.png)

 ## Physics Informed Neural Networks (PINN)